wrharrison23/translate-csharp-js/README.md

 This repository contains a collection of C# and JavaScript programs.
 Each program creates some data, performs some logic and prints results to the console.

 C# programs are executed in the terminal using the `dotnet run` command.
-JavaScript programs are served with a web server _(e.g. `http-server` or `serve`)_ and executed in the browser.
+JavaScript programs are served with a web server and executed in the browser.

 ## Your Task